Jordan Chariton: Controversies

-In November 2017, HuffPost contributor, Christian Chiakulas, accused Chariton in a HuffPost blog of sexually assaulting activist and reporter, Carly Hammond, who worked with him at his former news organization, Truth Against the Machine.
+In November 2017, HuffPost contributor, Christian Chiakulas, accused Chariton in a HuffPost blog of sexually assaulting an activist and reporter, Carly Hammond, who worked with him at his former news organization, Truth Against the Machine.
 The accusation impacted Chariton's standing at The Young Turks, from which he was put on leave following the article.

-Chariton said he was stunned at the accusation, and two eyewitnesses came forward backing up Chariton’s account.
-HuffPost, which did not vet the blog post before publishing it, took it down within 24 hours and Chiakulas later walked back the accusation, saying: “The reasons I wrote the story are hard to explain — the circumstances around which it were written are complicated...I rushed out that article and was thrust into the middle of this.
-In hindsight, it was a bad way to go about it.”
+Chariton said he was stunned at the accusation, and two eyewitnesses came forward backing up Chariton's account.
+HuffPost, which did not vet the blog post before publishing it, took it down within 24 hours, and Chiakulas later walked back the accusation, saying: "The reasons I wrote the story are hard to explain — the circumstances around which it were written are complicated...I rushed out that article and was thrust into the middle of this.
+In hindsight, it was a bad way to go about it."
 TYT wanted to distance themselves from the incident in order to protect their image, and fired Chariton when he refused to resign over the false accusation.
 However, TYT later revised their initial public statement on January 12, 2018, saying, "This chapter is now closed."
 Chariton settled the matter with TYT.
 On January 18, 2018, HuffPost fully removed their contributor blogging platform due to misuse and unverifiable postings.